What is it?

 - used in closed-loop and controlled systems with sufficient infrastructure available or fit-for-purpose applications, and

 - properly labelled as ‘Home’ or ‘Industrial’ compostable

 Supporting the Plastics Pact

-WWF India and CII call on stakeholders from across the plastics value chain to join, support and take steps towards a circular economy.
-The India Plastics Pact will align with Plastics Pacts around the world, which share the same overarching vision: to change the way plastics are designed, used, and reused to transition to a circular economy where plastics never become waste.
+The Confederation of Indian Industry calls on stakeholders from across the plastics value chain to join, support, and take steps towards a circular plastics economy.
+The India Plastics Pact is part of the Global Plastics Pact network, sharing the same vision: to change the way plastics are designed, used, and reused to transition to a circular economy where plastics never become waste.

 Plastics Pacts: a growing global movement